Named after the early settler who landed on the banks of the Yarra River in 1835.

 Melbourne Girls Grammar’s House System is built on tradition.
 For our Grammarians, being part of a House brings a feeling of belonging, a connection that goes beyond year levels and interests.

-Friday 2 September marked a major milestone in the history of Melbourne Girls Grammar with the official vote to decide the new name for Batman House.
-We are thankful to both our alumnae and current students (Years 4-12) who took the opportunity to voice their opinion.
+Friday 2 September 2022 marked a major milestone in the history of Melbourne Girls Grammar with the official vote to decide the new name for Batman House.
+We are thankful to both our alumnae and students from Years 4 to 12 who took the opportunity to voice their opinion.

 The votes were tallied by the School and the winner was determined by a preferential voting system as used by the Australian Electoral Commission but weighted evenly between Old Grammarians and current Grammarians.
 Incidentally, the outcome for an unweighted vote using the preferential voting system yielded the same outcome.
 The voting data files, tallies of 1,302 voters and their results were checked by an independent accounting firm as part of an Agreed Upon Procedure engagement.